lovenets/CS-notebook/leetcode/Graph.md

 	for key, _ := range matrix {
 		matrix[key] = make([]int,numCourses)
 	}
-	// the in degree of vertices,which also means
+	// the in degree of vertices, which also means
 	// the number of prerequisites
 	indegree := make([]int, numCourses)